Richard Moth

-Charles Phillip Richard Moth (born 8 July 1958) is a British Roman Catholic prelate.
-Since May 2015, he has served as the Bishop of Arundel and Brighton.
-Previously, he was Vicar General of the Archdiocese of Southwark from 2001 to 2009, and the Bishop of the Forces from 2009 to 2015.
+Charles Phillip Richard Moth (born 8 July 1958) is a British Catholic prelate who has served as Bishop of Arundel and Brighton since 2015.
+Previously, he was Vicar General of the Archdiocese of Southwark from 2001 to 2009, and Bishop of the Forces from 2009 to 2015.

 Early life

 Charles Phillip Richard Moth was born in 1958 in Chingola, Northern Rhodesia (now Zambia), and immigrated to the United Kingdom at the age of two.
 He was educated at The Judd School in Tonbridge, Kent.
 He trained for the priesthood at St John's Seminary, Wonersh.

 Ordained ministry

 Priesthood

-Moth was ordained to the priesthood (Catholic Church) on 3 July 1982.
+Moth was ordained to the priesthood on 3 July 1982.
 He served as Curate at St Bede's, Clapham Park and as a judge at the Southwark Metropolitan Tribunal before being sent to do further study in Ottawa, gaining a Licentiate and then a Master's in Canon Law.
 In 1987 he returned to Southwark and was curate at St Saviour's, Lewisham, during which appointment he was also a Territorial Army chaplain, serving with 217 General Hospital RAMC (V).

 In 1992, Archbishop Michael Bowen named him as his Private Secretary, serving concurrently as Vocations Director and Vice-Chancellor of the Diocese.
 Moth was named a Monsignor to the degree of Papal Chaplain in 1998.
 In 2001, upon the elevation of the Vicar General, Mgr Canon John Hine, to be an Auxiliary Bishop of Southwark, Moth was named Vicar General and Chancellor of the Archdiocese, with the new post he was promoted to be a Prelate of Honour.